Agulhas Biodiversity Initiative

 The Table Mountain Fund: People and nature helping each other

-by IN THE OVERBERG | Oct 31, 2019 | Responsible tourism
+by Lesley Richardson | Oct 31, 2019 | Responsible tourism

 The Table Mountain Fund has played a vital role in protecting Fynbos across the Overberg.
 In fact, if you work in the Cape Floral Kingdom here, chances are you’ve at some point received support from this organisation.